RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Select **Create AXI4 Peripheral**.

-Next, we give a name to our block, its version and description:
+Next, we give a name to our block, its version, and its description:

 .. figure:: img/PingPong3.png
     :alt: Logo